mscott99/Obsidian-Paper-Export/README.md

 - Retain embedded content through Obsidian wikilinks
 - Support for mathematical expressions, theorems, lemmas, and proofs

+## Required Note Structure

+To omit info at the end of files, use a line break `---`.

 ## Development Stage

 Not functional yet.